Enhancing the Capabilities of the Smallest Devices

 Arm Helium technology is the M-Profile Vector Extension (MVE) for the Arm Cortex-M processor series.
 Helium is an extension of the Armv8.1-M architecture and delivers a significant performance uplift for machine learning (ML) and digital signal processing (DSP) applications.

-With Helium, Arm Cortex-M processors can manage the compute challenges in many applications, such as audio devices, sensor hubs, keyword spotting, and voice command control, power electronics, communications and still image processing.
+The Cortex-M55 processor is the first Arm processor to support Helium, which enables small, low-power embedded systems to manage the compute challenges in many applications, such as audio devices, sensor hubs, keyword spotting, and voice command control, power electronics, communications, and still image processing.

 Interested in speaking with someone about Helium or joining the established Helium ecosystem?
 Talk to an Arm expert today.